Blotch3D/Blotch3D/README.md

 platform if different from Microsoft Windows.
 (For example, for Android you'd need the Xamarin for Android add-on.)

-Then try one of the following, roughly in order of increasing
+For Microsoft Windows, you can create a new project by either copying an existing Blotch3D example project and renaming it, or you can use the project wizard to create a MonoGame project and then add a reference to Blotch3D or the Blotch3D source.

-difficulty:
+For other platforms, you can look online for instructions on creating a MonoGame project/platform type you want and then add a reference to, or the source of, Blotch3D.

-1. Copy an existing Blotch3D example project and rename it (Windows only).
+Or you can:

-2. Use the project wizard to create a MonoGame project, and then add a reference to Blotch3D, or the Blotch3D source.
+1. Create a new project with the project wizard that is close to the type you want or use online instructions for creating it.

-3. Look online for instructions on creating the project/platform type you want.
+2. Add a reference to MonoGame if it doesn't already have one.

-4. Do something like the following:
+    (typically found in \\Program Files

-    a.
-Create a new project with the project wizard that is close to the type you want.
+    (x86)\\MonoGame\\v3.0\\Assemblies\\\...)

-    b.
-Add a reference to MonoGame.
-(For example, for .NET Framework on Windows you would add something like \\Program Files (x86)\\MonoGame\\v3.0\\Assemblies\\Windows\\MonoGame.Framework.dll)
+3. Include the Blotch3D source in the project, or a Blotch3D project in the solution, or add a reference to a build of it for that platform.

-    c.
-If the Blotch3D project is not in the solution, add a reference to the Blotch3D assembly (like Blotch3D.dll on Microsoft Windows).
+4. Follow the procedure in the '[Making 3D models](#making-3d-models)'

-    d.
-Follow the procedure in the '[Making 3D models](#making-3d-models)' section to add a content folder and the pipeline manager so that you have a way to add content.
+    section to add a content folder and the pipeline manager so that you have a way to add content.

-    e.
-If available on the selected platform, you'll probably want to set the output type to 'Console Application' for now, so you can see any debug messages.
-You can change this to 'Windows Application' (or whatever) later, if you like.
+5. If available on the selected platform, while debugging you'll probably want to temporarily set the output type to a type that shows stdout messages (like 'Console Application' on Microsoft Windows) so you can see any debug messages.

-    f.
-You may need to copy various XML structures into your csproj file from other projects that have some of the attributes that you want.
+6. You may need to copy various XML structures into your csproj file from other projects that have some of the attributes that you want.

 To create a 3D window, follow the guidelines in the [Development](#development) section.